thutahw/tp/docs/UserGuide.md

 Input | Description
 ---------|------------
 INDEX     | The number shown beside the patient's name in the <ins>most recently displayed</ins> patient list.
-This is also the list shown in the Patients Tab and/or the current Main Display.
-Hence, the index of a patient can change after running certain commands.
-It must be a positive number.
+It must be a positive number within the length of the list.
+See [Section 2.2.3 Command Format](#223-command-format) for more details.
 NRIC          | The nric of the patient.
 It must start with either 'S', 'T', 'F' or 'G' and end with an alphabet <ins>(both case-insensitive)</ins> and contain 7 numbers in between them.
 E.g. S1234567A, s1234567a
 NAME          | The name of the patient.
 It must only consist of <ins>alphabets and/or numbers (case-insensitive)</ins>.
 E.g. Alice Tan, Alice1
 PHONE         | The hand phone number that the patient wishes to be contacted by.
 It must be <ins>at least 3 digits</ins> long.
 It must only consist of numbers.
 E.g. 91234567